Hótel Búðir: History

 The hotel originally opened as a guesthouse and fish restaurant in 1947 on the site of an old apartment-store complex.
 It was converted to a limited-liability company in 1956.
 Icelandic author and Nobel prize winner Halldor Laxness was a frequent guest in the hotel, writing in a room which had views over the Snæfellsjökull glacier.
 The Icelandic painter Johannes Kjarval also stayed there.

 The hotel was completely destroyed by a fire on 21 February 2001, and the current hotel building was constructed on the site, opening as a hotel on 14 June 2003.
 The hotel now has 28 bedrooms, varying in size, aspect and amenities, and the hotel restaurant can seat eighty people.

 Local amenities and activities

-The only other building in the vicinity is Búðir church, a tiny black wooden nineteenth century building, just a few minutes' walk from the hotel.
-Some hotel guests use Búðir as a wedding venue.
+The only other building in the immediate vicinity is Búðir Church, a small black wooden church dating from the 19th century, located a few minutes' walk from the hotel.
+Some guests use the church as a wedding venue.

-Other activities include horse riding, glacier tours, sailing and hiking.
+Activities available in the surrounding area include horse riding, glacier tours, sailing and hiking.